denismattos/Future-Expansion-Enhanced/README.md

 As such, it is intended for use with the Gods & Kings ruleset.

 ## WiP Warning
-**This mod is still a WiP and limited by my currently restricted knowledge of Unciv, the original expansion mod and even JS in general.
+**This mod is still a WiP and limited by my currently restricted knowledge of Unciv and the original expansion mod.
 I can't guarantee its stability or usability in-game.
 I'll do my best to address any received feedback.
 Thanks in advance for your patience, tolerance and interest. 🙏🏻**